isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Gauging light.md

 <section>
 	<h4>What is considered full sun, partial sun and full shade?</h4>
-	<p>Depending on what kind of sunlight you get and for how long, you can estimate whether you have a full sun, partial sun or full shade.
+	<p>Depending on what kind of sunlight you get and for how long, you can estimate whether you have full sun, partial sun or full shade.
 Observe your garden at 9am, 12noon, and 5pm on a cloudless day to count how many hours and what kind of sunlight you get.</p>
 	<br>
 </section>
 <table>